tamizh3110/Genetic-algorithm/README.md

 # Genetic-algorithm
 **Genetic algorithm library written in python**

-> Genetic algorithm is an evolutionary algorithm that can be utilized to find optimal solutions.Here the program is solving the - One-max problem
+> Genetic algorithm is an evolutionary algorithm that can be utilized to find optimal solutions.Here the program can solve
+- One-max problem
 - Rastrigin problem

 **How it works**